 Data shows that women and men in the life sciences are equally ambitious when it comes to gaining a seat at the executive or board table – and there are a large number of highly qualified and skilled women actively seeking leadership positions…

 So why do over 50% of all biotech companies in the US have exclusively male boards?

 Considering that companies across all industries with a diverse gender board outperform those with all-male boards – and diverse boards offer better growth, higher returns (on average) on equity with less volatility – why is this not a higher priority and business opportunity for boards in the life science industry?

-The Diversifying the Outlook report released in October of 2014 by Liftstream, a global life sciences recruiting service, revealed that opportunities for women to move into leadership positions are not materializing as frequently as they are for men: C-suite women are much less likely to be contacted for a potential board position than C-suite men, and there are a number of contributable factors.
+The Diversifying the Outlook report released in October of 2014 by Liftstream, a global life sciences executive search and leadership advisory firm revealed that opportunities for women to move into leadership positions are not materializing as frequently as they are for men: C-suite women are much less likely to be contacted for a potential board position than C-suite men, and there are a number of contributable factors.

 Stefan Oschmann, CEO of Merck, Pharma, shared: “Women are presently a ‘minority’ in leadership but a majority in the highly skilled workforce entering biopharma, and as such, are a major component of underdeveloped potential.
 Today, the industry underutilizes the wealth of knowledge, experience and leadership offered by women”.